natcross/developer-portal/libraries.rst

     gem install rjmetrics-client

-You can also install it via bundler by adding the following line:
+You can also install it via bundler by adding the following line in your `Gemfile`:

   .. code-block:: ruby